bigobject-inc/BigObjectRPkgs/README.md

 ### R Packages for BigObject

-- The package *RBigObject* provides a Database Interface (DBI) compliant clint for R to access BigObject Analytics.
+- The package *RBigObject* provides a Database Interface (DBI) compliant client for R to access BigObject Analytics.
 The implementation is based on the HTTP RESTful API.

 - (Coming soon) The package *dplyrBigObject* provides a dplyr compliant client for R to access BigObject Analytics.
 It is based on *RBigObject*.